reactjs/vi.react.dev/src/content/reference/rules/components-and-hooks-must-be-pure.md

 React is declarative: you tell React _what_ to render, and React will figure out _how_ best to display it to your user.
 To do this, React has a few phases where it runs your code.
 You don't need to know about all of these phases to use React well.
 But at a high level, you should know about what code runs in _render_, and what runs outside of it.

-_Rendering_ refers to calculating what the next version of your UI should look like.
-After rendering, [Effects](/reference/react/useEffect) are _flushed_ (meaning they are run until there are no more left) and may update the calculation if the Effects have impacts on layout.
-React takes this new calculation and compares it to the calculation used to create the previous version of your UI, then _commits_ just the minimum changes needed to the [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model) (what your user actually sees) to catch it up to the latest version.
+_Rendering_ refers to calculating what the next version of your UI should look like.Rendering refers to calculating what the next version of your UI should look like.
+After rendering, React compares this result to the previous one and commits the minimum necessary changes to the [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model) (what your user actually sees).
+Then, [Effects](/reference/react/useEffect) are flushed — meaning they are executed after the commit phase is complete.

 <DeepDive>